bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 ## {id="hijack-install-method"} Hijack installation

 While it may be possible to hijack some existing, long-used install, this has not been well tested.
-Instead, it may be advisable to install a fresh distro and then hijack that.
+Instead, it is advisable to install a fresh distro and then hijack that.

 If you are installing a new distro to hijack, you'll have to pick which one.
 Some background to help you make your choice: